WHY WE ENGAGE?

 CSOs at each unit work together at a Sustainability Council where they set, measure and report targets.

-And a discussion on when Ayala Corp will elect a woman onto their Board of Directors.
+A discussion on when Ayala Corp will elect a woman onto their Board of Directors.

 ENGAGEMENT CASE STUDY WITH WALMEX